jekymin8232/vitalguardai-com/README.md

 <img width="304" height="406" alt="숙직실(1)" src="https://github.com/user-attachments/assets/d815de00-33af-48ab-92a7-c44e7f8f1228" />

 **I am currently receiving no support whatsoever in the Republic of Korea.
-I would sincerely appreciate your support and assistance.
-My hope is straightforward: to continue this work in a stable and sustainable way over the long term.**
+I would sincerely appreciate your support.
+My hope is simple: to continue this work in a stable and sustainable way over the long term.**

 ---